stefanovic80/geompy/README.md

+<big>As the project is rapidly evolving, the present README file is only a rough explanation of how does it work.
+Hopefully a complete README file will be completed soon</big>

 This is meant to be the occasion for high school students to start over computer programming for scientific applications with Python.
 Particularly, it's a tool for visualizing geometric loci by such as